sfkrieger/performance-testing/README.md

 It also checks marshalling time for making the c++ library call.

-I consistently have found js outperforming the c++ addons in terms of speed.
+I consistently have found js outperforming c++'s speed.

+At what point does writing an addon improve performance?
+Or does marshalling speed generally trump processing when trying to manipulate JS objects in C++.

 Why?